ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 across multiple presentations and SHOULD be unique to a single presentation and verifier.

-The Presentation Header MUST contain the same Algorithm protected header as the Issuer Header.
-The Holder Presentation Algorithm Header Parameter MUST NOT be included.
+The Presentation Header MUST contain the same `alg` Header Parameter as the Issuer Header.
+The Holder
+Presentation Algorithm Header Parameter MUST NOT be included.

 ### Presentation